raimis001/pacmanVR/README.md

 Unity OpenXR

 ### Description:
-Pacman clone in VR using Unity 2020.3 and Unity OpenXR with Oculus controller
+Pacman clone in VR using Unity 2020.3 and Unity OpenXR with Oculus controller.
+Using new InputSystem, not using any library for inputs and interaction

 ### Executables: